Welcome to the country.

 Working in Restaurants

 The summer my mom turned thirteen, she started working in a family diner.
 She started doing dishes and the cook quickly enlisted her as a prep cook.
 When the cook was too drunk to continue cooking, yup, you read that right!
+Mom relied on her culinary training she received in school.
 My mom as a young teenager had to quickly get up to speed on how to cook breakfast and lunch food fast.

-When school started up in the fall again, my mom found a job at a supper club so she could continue working and going to school.
-She learned additional cooking skills making food that was a bit more upscale.
+When she school started up in the fall again, my mom found a job at a supper club so she could continue working and going to school.
+She learned additional cooking skills from the chef making food that was upscale.

 She did all of this while going to school and farming with her family.